Learn more about cookies

 This department handles Parliament's administrative affairs such as finances, real estate management, information and communications technology as well as personnel administration.
 The Administration and Services Department prepares matters for the Office Commission and handles the implementation of the Commission's decisions.
 It also deals with issues related to Parliament's housekeeping as well as the planning of its operations and finances.

 The International Department assists the Speakers, MPs and Parliament's various organs and units in the handling of international affairs.
 Examples include international parliamentary speakers' conferences, Parliament's foreign visits and exchanges as well as the work MPs do in international inter-parliamentary institutions.

-Parliament Information Office disseminates information on plenary sessions, committee work, international affairs, the actions of the Speaker's Council, the Speakers, the Office Commission and Parliamentary Office as well as on Parliament's development projects.
+Parliament Communications disseminates information on plenary sessions, committee work, international affairs, the actions of the Speaker's Council, the Speakers, the Office Commission and Parliamentary Office as well as on Parliament's development projects.
 The services and materials of the Library of Parliament are selected with the primary aim of supporting the work of MPs.
-The research service acquires data and background material as well as performs various studies for MPs and other employees of Parliament to facilitate legislative work.
+The Knowledge Support Unit acquires data and background material as well as performs various studies for MPs and other employees of Parliament to facilitate legislative work.

 This unit is responsible for developing Parliament's security system and keeping it operational in all circumstances.
 Day-to-day security work has the aim of ensuring that Parliament remains a safe and pleasant place to work in.

 An MP's personal assistant is tasked with aiding his or her Member in the preparatory and planning work associated with legislative activities, compiling background material and handling communications and correspondence as well as performing secretarial and clerical work.
 The areas of emphasis in their job description are determined according to the needs of MPs.